AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/select-your-language-locale-and-time-zone.md

 ---
 # Select Your Language, Locale and Time Zone {#select-your-language-locale-and-time-zone}

 English not your first language?
 Don't worry, we have you covered.
-Here's how to change your Marketo Engage instance's language, locale, and time zone.
+Here's how to change your Marketo Engage subscription's language, locale, and time zone.

 >[!IMPORTANT]
 >
->This article is only for those who do _not_ use [Marketo with Adobe Identity](/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md){target="_blank"}.
-If you do, the settings outlined below can be accessed in your [Adobe account profile](https://account.adobe.com/profile){target="_blank"}.
+>If your Marketo Engage subscription has been migrated to [Marketo with Adobe Identity](/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md){target="_blank"}, only [time zone](#change-your-time-zone) in this article applies to you.
+To change your language and/or locale, those settings must be accessed in your [Adobe account profile](https://account.adobe.com/profile){target="_blank"}.

 ## Supported Languages {#supported-languages}